jdevoo/admin-on-rest-demo-java-rest/README.md

 ### Future work

 https://marmelab.com/admin-on-rest/RestClients.html
+- Make the project runnable through Maven - currently it is a IntelliJ Idea Maven project
 - Be able to combine results from Text Search and Exact Match filtering
 - Indexes that might be missing currently
 - some fixes for embedded lists for some of resources
-- make the project runnable through Maven - currently it is a IntelliJ Idea Maven project